Frequently Asked Questions

 Q. What is the accreditation status of the degree Programs in the Division of Health Care Management?

 A. The Division of Health Care Management is a full member of the Association of University Programs in Health Administration, and the undergraduate program is fully certified.
-With the graduation of the Spring 2007 MSHA class, the graduate program became eligible to begin the accreditation process with the Commission on Accreditation on Health Management Education (CAHME).
-The accreditation process begins with a candidacy phase.
-The target year for entering the candidacy phase is 2008-2009.
+With the graduation of the Spring 2007 MHA class, the graduate program became eligible to begin the accreditation process with the Commission on Accreditation on Health Management Education (CAHME).
+The accreditation process begins with a Candidacy phase and is followed by the self-study and site visit.
+The Candidacy application was successfully submitted in 2010 and the application was approved in 2011.
+The program is currently seeking to complete the Initial Accreditation Self Study by the end of 2014.
 See www.cahmeweb.org for details.